Vitamin B6 - Do Kids Need Vitamin B6 (Pyridoxine)?

 - Low intake of foods rich in vitamin B6, such as beef, fish, poultry, and whole grains

 What are the symptoms of low vitamin B6?
-Vitamin B6 deficiency more frequently occurs in underdeveloped, under-nourished and impoverished populations due to limited access to healthy whole foods like fish, beef, and whole grains.
-However, vitamin B6 deficiency can occur due to various other reasons, and below are some major vitamin B6 deficiency symptoms in your kid:
+Vitamin B6 deficiency more frequently occurs in underdeveloped, under-nourished and impoverished populations because of limited access to healthy whole foods like fish, beef, and whole grains.
+However, vitamin B6 deficiency can occur from various other reasons, and below are some major vitamin B6 deficiency symptoms in your kid:

 - Weak immune system in child